 4. Evening Eating Habits

 I was trying to help my friend's 85 year old mother who was having problems falling asleep at night.
 She had been on multiple prescription sleeping pills with none helping her insomnia.
 In fact with one prescription she woke up in her bed only to find that she had gotten up during the night to eat ice cream and had the melted ice cream and ice cream carton to prove it.

 After much probing, I found out that my friend's mom would sit in her recliner in the evening to watch TV and would eat an entire bag of candy.
 Not just a small bag either.
 When I suggested she should quit the candy, the suggestion was not well received.
-I guess she like her candy more than sleep.
+I guess she liked her candy more than sleep.
 Sugar can stimulate the body in such a way that it interferes with the body's ability to fall asleep.